What is anger?

 Rage is based on two sources:

-While this is a nice model in some ways it doesn’t teach emotional intelligence and it doesn’t teach children what to do with anger when it is produced in Bodymind.
+While this is a nice model in some ways it doesn’t teach emotional intelligence, and it doesn’t teach children what to do about conflict.

 When anger is created it does not disappear when ignored but is stored in the body, awaiting resolution.
 However, because the person does not know how to resolve conflicts, or because they see anger as ‘bad’ then resolution is never achieved.
 The unresolved anger simmers away, just below the level of consciousness, fuelling resentment, irritability or passive-aggressive behaviour such as sulking, non-cooperation and veiled contempt.
 As rage stacks up a pressure-cooker effect is created and the person eventually ventilates over relatively trivial incidents that have little to do with what really is upsetting her.
 I once worked with a client who went into an epic 45-minute tantrum over a poorly-cooked steak in which he swore at his wife, smashed up furniture and made so much noise that a neighbour called the police.
 The real cause?
 He believed that she no longer cared for him and was secretly planning to leave the relationship – worries that he kept to himself.
 In some cases rage erupts in dependent relationships because the person is too scared to talk about what is really upsetting them – believing that if they did they would be ridiculed or rejected.